stefanrieken/pasta/README.md

 Here are some examples of expressions you can type:

-        hi or (hi)      --> you are greeted from a primitive function hi print        --> you get the integer value of 'hi' hi 42 print     --> print variable number of args (1 2 +) print   --> nested expression support 42              --> will try to evaluate value as function(!)
+        hi              --> you are greeted from a primitive function hi print        --> you get the integer value of 'hi' hi 42 print     --> print variable number of args (1 2 +) print   --> nested expression support 42              --> will try to evaluate value as function(!)

-This demonstrates the preliminary framework for variables, (primitive) functions and their evaluation.
+This demonstrates the preliminary framework for variables, (primitive) functions and their compilation into bytecode and subsequent evaluation.
+It also demonstrates the quirk that, without types, it is easy to cause values to be interpreted as function references.

 What follows below is design, not current state.